 Users of a territory map can append or aggregate demographic, calculated, or imported data to territory labels.
 But let’s consider appending critical data – data you want your constituents to view – on the map itself.
 This is how your map will display sales results, the demographic makeup of territories or areas, key contacts, and anything you’ve imported into Map Business Online.

 In MapBusinessOnline, we accomplish appended labeling in various ways.

 Any geographic layer – ZIP code, county, state, Census tract, MSA, city limit, territories, regions, or divisions – will accept data inserted into five flexible label fields.
 Select the layer in Map & Data and click the Edit Gear:

 - Choose Labels on the far-right tabs

 - For each of the five numbered fields, select the data you’d like to append and assign it to your layers as labels.

 - Click Change Labels

 Summarize Buttons – Any map object, including territories, regions, or divisions, includes a Summary Button when selected.
-The Summary button is the sideways M on the mini-toolbar associated with the map object.
-Click the summary button and select up to ten data fields to compile into a spreadsheet that you can drop and display on the map.
+The Summary button is the Greek letter Sigma or sideways M on the mini-toolbar associated with the map object.
+Click the summary button and select up to ten data fields to compile into a spreadsheet you can drop and display on the map.

 Show Map Title – You can also add a Map Title to your territory map.
 Click the Map & Data toolbar Edit Gear.
-On the first page that opens select Shaw Map Title.
+On the first page that opens, select Shaw Map Title.
 This places a title box on your map.
-Once again, you can move it around, adjust fill color and text.
+Once again, you can move it around and adjust the fill color and text.